 - After about 1-2 weeks, you will receive a Notice of Receipt letter from the USCIS.

 - After another 1-2 weeks, USCIS will send you your asylum interview date and time notice.

 - Generally, about 2 weeks later, you will attend your asylum interview.

 - One week after your interview is complete, the asylum office will mail the decision to your address or you will be required to pick it up at the asylum office.

-- Denials: If you are in the United States on a valid visa and in valid status (your I-94 has not expired) then you will receive a Notice of Intent to Deny in the mail.
+- Denials: If you are in the United States on a valid visa and invalid status (your I-94 has not expired) then you will receive a Notice of Intent to Deny in the mail.
 This is a letter from the asylum office stating why they intend to deny your asylum application.
-The asylum office will give you an opportunity to file a response and try to alleviates all of their objections.
+The asylum office will give you an opportunity to file a response and try to alleviate all of their objections.